teredet/teredet/README.md

 # Hello there 👋, I'm Artem Vanzytler - @teredet

 - 🎓 Now I am studying at NAU in Kyiv.
 In the direction of Computer Science.
-- 👨‍🏫 I teach Python, Django and Linux.
+- 👨‍🏫 I am learning Python, Django and Linux.

 **Get in touch:**